António José Seguro

 António José Martins Seguro (born 11 March 1962) is a Portuguese politician for the Socialist Party (PS).
 Seguro was Secretary General of the PS from 2011 until September 2014, and he was the leader of the largest opposition party in the Portuguese Parliament.
+He is a candidate for the 2026 presidential election.

 Early life and education

 Seguro was born on 11 March 1962 in Penamacor.
 He entered politics at a very young age and became a member of the Portuguese Socialist Party (PS) as a youth.
 He attended the 1st cycle program in business organization and management at the ISCTE – Lisbon University Institute, but he did not graduate.
 Seguro has a degree in international relations awarded later by the Autonomous University of Lisbon.

 Career

 Seguro became involved in political activities from a very young age, always linked to the Socialist Party (PS).
 He was successively secretary general of Socialist Youth, president of the National Youth Council and chairman of the Youth Forum of the European Communities.
-He was first elected to the Portuguese Parliament in 1991, and again eight years later.
+He was first elected to the Portuguese Parliament in 1991.

 In 1995, the Socialist Party won the parliamentary elections, leaving the leader António Guterres to form a government.
-Seguro initially was Secretary of State for Youth and later assistant secretary of State's prime minister.
-After a cabinet reshuffle he was promoted to Deputy Minister of the Prime Minister.
+Seguro initially was Secretary of State for Youth and, starting in 1997, Secretary of State Adjunct to the Prime Minister.
 He also played the role of coordinator of the Standing Committee of the Portuguese Socialist Party and president of the Municipal Assembly of Penamacor.

-In 1999, António Guterres's PS again won the legislative elections and formed the XIV Constitutional Government, but Seguro moved to other functions.
-The former cabinet member was elected deputy to the European Parliament, between July 1999 and July 2001.
-In these two years, serving in the parliament, he was an effective member of the Committee on Constitutional Affairs (in these functions he was co-author of the Report on the Treaty of Nice and the Future of the European Union) and a substitute for the Commission for Employment and Social Affairs.
+In 1999, Seguro was elected as a Member of the European Parliament, being the second name in a list led by former President Mário Soares.
+He served as an MEP between July 1999 and July 2001, being an effective member of the Committee on Constitutional Affairs (in these functions he was co-author of the Report on the Treaty of Nice and the Future of the European Union) and a substitute for the Commission for Employment and Social Affairs.
 He was also president of the Delegation for Relations with Central America and Mexico, vice president of the Socialist Group in the European Parliament and president of the Portuguese Socialist delegation.

-After leaving Parliament, he returned to the parliament, being reelected in the elections of 2002.
+Seguro resigned as an MEP in 2001 to serve as Minister Adjunct to the Prime Minister, again under António Guterres.
+In 2002, he returned to the Assembly of the Republic, serving as the Socialist Parliamentary leader from 2004 to 2005.
 He was also appointed member of the National Secretariat of the Socialist Party.
-After the municipal elections of December 2002, he accumulated these positions with membership in the Municipal Assembly of Gouveia.
+He accumulated these positions with membership in the Municipal Assembly of Gouveia after being elected in the 2001 local elections.

+After Ferro Rodrigues' resignation as Secretary-general of PS in 2004, he was considered as a potential candidate for the leadership election, but he was convinced by Jorge Coelho not to run since it was "not his time".
+He opposed the leadership of José Sócrates in several moments, breaking party discipline to vote against the party finances law, oppose consumption tax increases and defending a referendum on the Treaty of Lisbon.